Coronavirus spikes with 3,286 more cases, 64 more deaths

 Total tests reached 1,641,838 with 1,537,249 negative results.

-The mortality rate involving positive cases is 3.1 percent in the state compared with 5.2 percent in the United States and 5.1 percent worldwide, which neared 473,000 deaths and neared 9.2 million cases Monday.
+The mortality rate involving positive cases is 3.1 percent in the state compared with 5.2 percent in the United States and 5.1 percent worldwide, which neared 479,000 deaths and passed 9.3 million cases Tuesday.

 Palm Beach County, which gained 9 deaths last Monday, has been second in the state for deaths behind Miami-Dade.